The Call Back Home: A Return to What We’ve Lost

 And the foul bowels of low tide.

-I am here, in my body, tasting every sense, one at a time.
 My phone is untouched in my backpack.
 There is no podcast playing.
 There is no book in my hands.
-There is just me and the ocean, her heartbeat thumping rhythmically with mine.
+It is just me and the ocean, her heartbeat thumping rhythmically with mine.

 As a collective, we are losing the experience of presence.